pulumi/docs/content/blog/configuring-your-dev-environment/index.md

 - Which operating system to use for building cloud resources: macOS, Windows, or Linux?
 - Which cloud provider are you using?
 This guide covers AWS, Azure, and Google Cloud.
-- Which programming language will you use?
+- Which programming language will you use.
+Pulumi supports Node.js (JavaScript and Typescript), Python 3.6 or higher, Golang, and .NET (C#, F#, and VB)?

 Once you've made these choices, you can follow this guide in a choose-your-own-adventure style.